 Once you’ve regained the parrot’s trust, it’ll display several signs:

 - Preening your hair.

 - Head bowing to make you scratch its head.

 - Relaxed postures.

-The parrot may not display all of these signs, especially not at once, but as long as it shows some of them when it’s around you, you can be confident that it’s starting to trust you.
+The parrot may not display all these signs, especially all at once.
+As long as it shows some of them when it’s around you, you can be sure it’s starting to trust you again.